ryanatkn/svelte-snake-sports/readme.md

 > in [Svelte](https://github.com/sveltejs/svelte)
 > and [SvelteKit](https://github.com/sveltejs/kit)

-⚠️ archived because the code is very experimental/messy and it's just snake
+⚠️ archived because the code is very experimental/messy and it's just snake - also the images feel off, and I'm not motivated to make good thumbnails

 Play: [ryanatkn.github.io/svelte-snake-sports](https://ryanatkn.github.io/svelte-snake-sports/)